aaronstanek/scattering-lab-revision-3/README.md

 channel1, bin_count1, channel2, bin_count2 are ints referring indicating which channel to bin and how many bins to bin it into

 bin_count1 is the number of bins that channel1 gets divided into, bin_count2 is the number of bins that channel2 gets divided into

+## Finding Extrema in Binned Data

+It may be useful to find the bin with the maximum or minimum value.

+For a single channel:

+`extrema.single_channel(infile,outfile,**args)`

+infile is a string that refers to an existing csv file that is the output of bins or background_bins

+outfile is a nonexistent file where the results will go

+args is an optional parameter, it may contain "min" and/or "max", these are floats that can be used indicate a minimum or maximum integration sum to be searched

+For two channels:

+`extrema.double_channel(infile,outfile,**args)`

+infile is a string that refers to an existing csv file that is the output of bins or background_bins

+outfile is a nonexistent file where the results will go

+args is an optional parameter, it may contain "min_x", "min_y", "max_x", and/or "max_y", these are floats that can be used indicate a minimum or maximum integration sum to be searched